How to write a convincing business plan?

 Step creation of your marketing plan

+Focus on your target market.
+Who are your clients ?
+Where are your targets?
+Who makes the decisions?
+Determine how you can best reach potential customers.
 Evaluate your competition.
-Your marketing plan must set you apart from your competitors and you can only stand out if you know your competitors.
-Know your competitors by collecting information about their products, services, quality, prices and advertising campaigns.
+Your marketing plan must differentiate you from your competitors, and you can only differentiate yourself if you know your competitors.
+Know your competitors by gathering information about their products, services, quality, pricing, and advertising campaigns.

-In terms of marketing, what are your competitors doing that are doing well?
-What are their weaknesses?
-How can you create a marketing plan that highlights the benefits you offer customers?
+- How can you create a marketing plan that highlights the benefits you offer to customers?

+Think about your brand.
+How customers perceive your business has a huge impact on sales.
+Your marketing program should constantly reinforce and expand your brand.
 Before you start marketing your business, think about how you want your marketing to reflect your business and your products and services.
-Marketing is the face of your potential customers – be sure to put your best face forward.
+Marketing is the face of your potential customers โ make sure you put your best face forward.
 Focus on the benefits.

 What problems do you solve?
 What benefits do you offer?
-Customers don't think in terms of products, they think in terms of benefits and solutions.
+Customers donโt think in terms of products, they think in terms of benefits and solutions.

+Your marketing plan should clearly identify the benefits customers will receive.
+Focus on what customers get instead of what you provide.
 Focus on differentiation.
-Your products and services must stand out from the competition in some way.
+Your products and services should stand out from the competition in some way.
 How will you compete on price, product or service?
 Next, focus on providing details and backups for your marketing plan.

 Present your competitive advantages

+The Competitive Analysis section of your business plan is dedicated to analyzing your competition โ both your current competition and potential competitors that could enter your market.
 Every business has competition.
-Understanding the strengths and weaknesses of your competitors – or potential competitors – is essential to ensuring the survival and growth of your business.
+Understanding the strengths and weaknesses of your competitors โ or potential competitors โ is essential to ensuring the survival and growth of your business.

-Although you don't need to hire a private investigator, you should evaluate your competitors regularly, even if you plan to only run a small business.
+While you donโt need to hire a private investigator, you should regularly assess your competitors, even if you plan on running a small business.
 In fact, small businesses can be particularly vulnerable to competition, especially when new companies enter a market.
+Competitive analysis can be incredibly complicated and time-consuming, but it doesnโt have to be.
+Hereโs a simple process you can follow to identify, analyze, and determine the strengths and weaknesses of your competitors.

 Profile of current competitors